api3dao/old-api3-docs/docs/beacon/v0.1/functions/README.md

 The CLI tool will ask you for path in which to initialize the project and template on which the project files are based.
-As of now, there is only one template to choose (using javascript + hardhat), but we will create more templates in the future.
+As of now, there is only one template to choose (using javascript + hardhat), but there will be more templates in the future.
 You can also show help or pass the arguments directly:

 ```